MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/segments-profile.md

 To create a dynamic segment, go to **Marketing** > **Customers** > **Segments** and then select **New** on the command bar.
 A new segment is created.
 Set its **Segment type** to **Dynamic** on the **General** tab.
 Then use the **Definition** tab to build your dynamic segment by combing _groups_ of *query clauses*, each of which results in a set of contacts.
 Each group establishes a _path_ through one or more entities that must end at the **Contact** entity (the order matters).

-## Define a segment group
+## Define a query group

-Each group in your segment must result in a list of contacts, which are selected by the logic defined in that group.
+Each group in your segment query must result in a list of contacts, which are selected by the logic defined in that group.
 Each group must therefore establish a path through various entities, each linked through relations, and which ends with the contact entity.
 A simple query group might query the contact entity alone, but a more complex one could pass through several entities.

 > [!TIP]
 > The segmentation designer now supports fields of all data types supported by Dynamics 365 for Customer Engagement, including: option set, two option set, multiple option set, single line of text, multiple line of text, whole number, floating number, decimal number, currency, look up, date time, and customer.